AEI-ACR/pyseobnr/docs/source/expert_mode.rst

 .. note::

-    The dynamics are represented internally in terms of *rescaled* quantites, i.e. the momenta are appropriate scaled by :math:`\mu`, while :math:`H` is scaled by :math:`\nu`.
+    The dynamics are represented internally in terms of *rescaled* quantities, i.e. the momenta are appropriate scaled by :math:`\mu`, while :math:`H` is scaled by :math:`\nu`.
 The code also internally uses the convention that the total mass of the system is 1.